-Our Designer Curation team regularly reviews designer submissions and portfolios.
+Our Designer Curation team reviews all new designer portfolios after they’ve submitted their first few designs.
 We reserve the right to put a designer's account on hold if the work does not adequately meet our quality standards.

 99designs curates our designer community based on the following: